aappleton8/PlayerSlap/README.md

       VILLAGER: 100
 ```

-The string values of subfields of each configuration section called 'messages' can contain the following words which will be substituted for another value when the message is sent:
+The string values of subfields of each configuration section called 'messages' can contain some of the following words which will be substituted for another value when the message is sent:
-- $Default gets substituted for a default message.
+- $Default gets substituted for the default message.
 - $Unknown gets substituted for 'unknown'
 - $None get substituted for nothing
 - $Slapped gets substituted for the name of the person who has been slapped
-- $Giver gets substituted for the name of the person who gave the slap
+- $Giver gets substituted for the name of the person who gave the slap or the name of the person trying to remove a permanent slap (as appropriate)
+- $Type becomes the slap type
+- $Permanent becomes 'permanent' if the slap is permanent and nothing otherwise
+The following restrictions apply to using the substitutions defined in the above list:
+- The 'accept' message cannot substitute $Type
+- The 'releasebroadcast' message cannot substitute $Type
+- The 'releasepersonal' message cannot substitute $Type
+- The 'noreleasepersonal' message cannot substitute $Type or $Giver
+- The 'slapbroadcast' message has no restrictions
+- The 'slappersonal' message has no restrictions
+- The 'death' message has no restrictions

-The below list explains the fields in the example file:
+The below list explains the top-level fields and the fields immediately inside the top-level 'messages' section in the above example 'config.yml' file:
 - The 'slapself' field is a boolean that determines whether a player can slap itself or not.
 - The 'slapdefault' field contain the id of the default slap type.
 - The 'incrementonslapall' field is a boolean that determines whether a player's slap counter should be incremented on a slap as a result of the '/slapall' command.
-- The accept message is the mesage broadcast when a player accepts a slap.
+- The 'accept' message is the message broadcast when a player accepts a slap.
+- The 'releasebroadcast' message is the message broadcast when a player is released from a slap.
+- The 'releasepersonal' message is the message sent to a player when the player is released from a slap.
+- The 'noreleasepersonal' message is the message sent to a player when it tries to accept a slap from which it has not been released.
+- The 'slaptypes' section contains the name of each slap type.

+The below list explains the fields within each section about a specific slap:
+- The 'health' field is an integer that defines how much health to remove from a player.
+- The 'worth' field is an integer that indicates by how much each players' field recording the amount of times it has been slapped will be incremented.
+- The 'mustaccept' field is a boolean that indicates whether the player has to accept the slap or not.
+- The 'permanent' field is a boolean that indicates whether the slap lasts until someone with the appropriate permission releases the player from it or not.
+- The 'lightning' field is a boolean that indicates whether the player is stuck by lightning or not.
+- The 'smoke' field is an integer that defines the radius of smoke produced by the slap ('0' disables smoke).
+- The 'broadcast' message is the message broadcast when a player is slapped.
+- The 'personal' message is the message sent to the player when the player is slapped.
+- The 'death' message is the message broadcast if the slap kills the player.
+- The 'mobs' field contains the case-sensitive name (as defined on this web-page: https://hub.spigotmc.org/javadocs/spigot/org/bukkit/entity/EntityType.html) and amount to spawn of each mob, in the form 'name: amount'.

 ### The 'players.yml' File:
-An example players.yml file is given below:
+An example 'players.yml' file is given below:

 ```YAML
 players: